Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/inputs.md

 A ringCT input, aka an output with 0 amount, is always considered mixable[^0-amt-mixable].

-For other inputs you first get the amount of outputs on chain with that amount and check if thats less than or equal to the [default minimum amount of decoys](#default-minimum-decoys) if it is then the input is un-mixable otherwise it is mixable[^check-mixability].
+For other inputs you first get the amount of outputs on chain with that amount and check if that's less than or equal to the [default minimum amount of decoys](#default-minimum-decoys) if it is then the input is un-mixable otherwise it is mixable[^check-mixability].